juanhubertl8010/sertifikasi_isb/README.md

-# 📚 Library Management App
+# Library Management App

-Library Management App is an **iOS application** designed to support digital library management.
-This application allows **members** to browse the book catalog and borrow books, while **employees** can record and monitor borrowed collections.
+Library Management App is an iOS application designed to support digital library management.
+The application allows members to browse the library catalog and borrow books, while employees can record and monitor borrowed collections.

 ---

-## 🎯 Project Objectives
+## Project Objectives

 - Provide a digital library catalog accessible to members
-- Record book borrowing activities in a structured and digital way
+- Record book borrowing activities in a structured and digital manner
-- Help employees monitor borrowed books efficiently
+- Assist employees in monitoring borrowed books efficiently

 ---

-## 🏗️ Architecture
+## Architecture

-This project uses the **MVVM (Model–View–ViewModel)** architecture:
+This project follows the MVVM (Model–View–ViewModel) architecture pattern.

-- **Model**: Represents application data (Participants, Collections, Borrowings)
+- Model: Represents application data such as participants, collections, and borrowings
-- **View**: UI built using SwiftUI
+- View: User interface implemented using SwiftUI
-- **ViewModel**: Handles business logic, state management, and API communication
+- ViewModel: Handles business logic, state management, and communication with backend services

 ---

-## ⚙️ Tech Stack
+## Tech Stack

-### Language & Framework
+### Language and Framework
 - Swift
 - SwiftUI